khushal-sonii/Kisan-Sathi/README.md

 ## 📌 Project Description

-**AgroVision AI** is a smart agriculture decision-support mobile application designed to help farmers make data-driven farming decisions.
+**Kisan Sathi** is a smart agriculture decision-support mobile application designed to help farmers make data-driven farming decisions.
 Many farmers still rely on guess-based methods for crop selection, irrigation planning, and disease management, which often leads to water wastage, fertilizer misuse, pest damage, and reduced yield.

-AgroVision AI solves these challenges by combining Artificial Intelligence, cloud-based analytics, and real-time advisory features into one unified platform.
+Kisan Sathi solves these challenges by combining Artificial Intelligence, cloud-based analytics, and real-time advisory features into one unified platform.

 The app allows farmers to: